-We spoke to Ryan about his film, why he was passionate about this issue and how it has been recieved by the public.
+We spoke to Ryan about his film, why he was passionate about this issue and how it has been received by the public.

 Tell us a little bit about your film ‘POSI+IVE’.